mjbradvica/MediatorBuddy/README.md

 }
 ```

+The envelope class has dozens of methods available that should cover most, if not all possible error situations in your application.

 ### Controllers

 Any controller that you use be it for an API, MVC, or Razor Pages project follows the same general path: